Citroën DS: New "green" hydraulic fluid

 The original hydropneumatic system used a vegetable oil (liquide hydraulique végétal, LHV), but later switched to a synthetic (liquide hydraulique synthétique, LHS).
 Both had the disadvantage of being hygroscopic.
 Disuse allows water to enter the hydraulic components, causing deterioration and requiring expensive maintenance.
 The difficulty with hygroscopic hydraulic fluid was exacerbated in the DS/ID due to the extreme rise and fall in the fluid level in the reservoir, which went from nearly full to nearly empty when the suspension extended to maximum height and the six accumulators in the system filled with fluid.
 With every "inhalation" of fresh moisture- (and dust-) laden air, the fluid absorbed more water.

-For the 1967 model year, Citroën introduced a new mineral oil-based fluid LHM (Liquide Hydraulique Minéral).
+For the 1967 model year, Citroën introduced a new mineral oil-based fluid LHM (liquide hydraulique minéral).
 This fluid was much less harsh on the system.

 LHM required completely different materials for the seals.
 Using either fluid in the incorrect system would completely destroy the hydraulic seals very quickly.
 To help avoid this problem, Citroën added a bright green dye to the LHM fluid and also painted all hydraulic elements bright green.
-The former LHS parts were painted black.
+The earlier LHS parts were painted black.

 All models, including the station wagon and ID, were upgraded at the same time.
-The hydraulic fluid changed to the technically superior LHM in all markets except the US and Canada, where the change did not take place until January 1969, due to local regulations.
+The hydraulic fluid changed to the technically superior LHM in all markets except the US and Canada, where the change did not take place until January 1969 due to local regulations.